Quentin-H/Openformula-in-C-Sharp/README.md

-# Superformula In C#
+# SuperShapes Library In C#

-Implementation of the Superformula in C#.
+Implementation of the Superformula, supereelipses and other similar plotting functions in C#.